Aeryn Priyanu , Employment Consultant

 Georgia has worked with autistic adults and children in a variety of settings including education, play and social settings for the past year.
 As a support worker with Resources for Autism, she continues to support her clients in achieving their personal and work goals and loves to get creative with her approach.
 Georgia also works for Share Community in Battersea as a music tutor/ therapist, building the confidence of adults through music and artistic expression.
 She also enjoys planning and delivering online workshops for adults with Autism, focusing on well-being, physical health and emotional expression through music making.
 Outside of her work in Autism, is a trained musician, singer/ guitarist and enjoys performing at events across the UK.

 Gurleen Manku, Regional Employment Consultant

-Gurleen has thirteen years' experience of autism.
-She has a sibling on the spectrum, and has worked for four years as an Applied Behaviour Analyst (ABA) Tutor for children with autism in Birmingham.
-She has previously worked in primary education for children with Special Educational Needs (SEN), and has been a SEN Secondary School Govenor.
+Gurleen has 18 years' experience of autism.
+She has a sibling on the spectrum, and has previously worked in primary education for children with Special Educational Needs (SEN), and has been a SEN Secondary School Govenor.
 In 2015 Gurleen volunteered at Autism West Midlands to support adults with autism to find employment.
 She then worked for Enable, Shropshire Council as a Job Coach in various workplaces supporting adults with autism and learning disabilities.
-Gurleen is highly experienced in delivering Pre-employment support, mentoring and Workplace support at AS Mentoring across the West Midlands.
-Gurleen holds a BSc in Business Psychology and is a member of the British Psychological Society, within the Division of Occupational Psychology in which she is a member of their Neurodiversity and Employment Working Group.
-She is also currently completing her Masters in Occupational Psychology.
+Gurleen is highly experienced in delivering Pre-employment support, mentoring and Workplace support at AS Mentoring across the West Midlands since 2015.
+Gurleen holds a BSc in Business Psychology and is a member of the British Psychological Society, within the Division of Occupational Psychology.
+She has also completed her Masters in Occupational Psychology.